-Through an interconnection agreement, United Power members can connect their independently owned renewable energy generating or battery storage systems directly to the utility distribution system.
+Through an interconnection agreement, United Power members can connect their independently-owned renewable energy generation systems or battery storage systems directly to the cooperative's distribution system.
 At this time, United Power does not offer a rebate for new system installations.

 To interconnect to the distribution system a member must complete the corresponding application and follow all requirements associated with that system.
 In addition, members will be required to sign the United Power Interconnection Terms and Conditions.